What is Rockset?

 Rockset ingests your data without the need for a pre-built schema.
 Smart schemas are then automatically generated based on the exact fields and types present in the ingested data.
 The schema represents and enables SQL queries for semi-structured data, nested objects and arrays, mixed types and nulls.
-You can also define your own transformations by using Field Mappings.
-These field mappings create new fields by applying SQL expressions on incoming data.
+You can also define your own ingest transformation to be applied as documents are ingested into Rockset to create new fields or manipulate existing ones from your data source.

 Learn more about how smart schemas are generated in Rockset.